oswaldochan/5_MassiveData/cap1&2/resumen.md

 - Debuggability: if something goes wrong, it must be clear where.

 ## What are some problems of fully Incremental architectures?
-- Operational complexity: dealing with unused space in
+- Operational complexity: getting rid of unused parts of the database, that occupies memory and
 ---
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU2Mjg1MTI1OCwtMTMwODYzMjk0LDEzOD
+eyJoaXN0b3J5IjpbLTIwNDIwNTI3MTQsLTEzMDg2MzI5NCwxMz
-gyNDQ0OTMsLTE5NDM4NjIzOTQsNTIwNjMwOTI0LDEwODUxMjg4
+g4MjQ0NDkzLC0xOTQzODYyMzk0LDUyMDYzMDkyNCwxMDg1MTI4
-MDFdfQ==
+ODAxXX0=
 -->